 And you’ve got to get some Onion Rings.
 They’re always made with sweet onions, the breading is tempura style, and they’re always huge.
 Huge I says!

 PARKING: About the same as places like Off-Vine, Magnolia and Go Burger.
 It’s not ideal, but you can get in there.
 Odds are, you’ll be parking at the Arclight Hollywood and walking across the street to Space 15 Twenty.
 Parking at the Sunset Vine Office Complex is a little out of the way (shared by Off-Vine, Magnolia and Go Burger), but just adds a block to your walk.
 Don’t be a wiseass and park at the Jack-In-The-Box.
 That’s just asking for trouble.

 IMPORTANT SAFETY TIP, PEOPLE: Go Burger and Umami Burger are only similar in that they serve high-end, high quality Burgers.
 But the similarities stop there, as they serve very different audiences.
 If you’re on a date, I’d probably suggest going to Umami Burger.
 It’s quieter, low-key cafe setting makes it ideal for a date.
 The loudest thing in there is the other patrons enjoying their meals.
 If you’re out with the boys, or want to hang and watch the game for a minute or two, go to Go Burger, despite their recent menu upgrade.

-Umami Burger (why they call Umami Urban.
+Umami Burger (why they used to call Umami Urban.
 I don’t know why.)

 1520 N Cahuenga Blvd.